Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ![A visualisation of $A'$.
 You can also calculate $WinCount(n)$ by calculating $outdegree(n)$](./figures/fig3.svg){width=55mm}

 ## Borda Count

+Borda Count can be thought of as a modification of the win count method that also takes into account a student's losses.

 With Borda count [@brandt_handbook_nodate], we're given a set of candidates and a set of ballots.
 Each ballot contains a linear ordering of the candidates.
 If a ballot $j$ ranks candidate $a$ over candidate $b$, then we can write $a \succ_{j} b$.